 - Exempt Assets/Keeping Your Home.
 Your primary residence is exempt from being counted against you for Medicaid eligibility purposes, as long as the value of your home does not exceed the current limit, and either you or your spouse are still living in your home.
 If you are not married and own a home or own real estate that is not your home (such as investment, rental or business property), additional steps may need to be taken to make sure your assets do not disqualify you from Medicaid assistance.

 - How to Transfer Assets.
 Assets can be transferred between spouses without limitation during the process of applying for Medicaid benefits, but Medicaid takes into account the assets of both spouses to determine eligibility for benefits.
 A spouse’s assets cannot exceed a set limit in order for one spouse to be eligible for Medicaid long-term care benefits.
 If a couple’s assets exceed the allowable limit, then the couple will need to decide whether to “spend down” those assets in order to be within the limits for Medicaid benefits, or make adjustments to how their assets are owned in order to gain eligibility.
 Once an application for Medicaid is approved, there is no limitation on what assets a non-beneficiary spouse can have.
 A beneficiary still has a limit on their assets and cannot have more than a certain dollar-amount of countable assets while they are a Medicaid beneficiary.

-If you are concerned with potential future Medicaid eligibility or how to afford long-term care, call Limitless Law PLLC at (360) 685-0145 today for a free 15-minute phone consultation to discuss your options.
+If you are concerned with potential future Medicaid eligibility or how to afford long-term care, call Limitless Law PLLC at (360) 685-0145 today to schedule your consultation and learn more about your options.